- Irish Parliament in Dublin (Photo: Irish Government)

 In previous referendum campaigns public broadcasters were obliged to give equal coverage of both the Yes and the No campaigns, after a former professor at Trinity College, Anthony Coughlan, made a complaint at Irish courts in June 1997 over unbalanced media coverage by the public broadcaster RTE, which gave 42,5 minutes coverage to the yes-camp and 10 minutes to the no-camp in a referendum on divorce.

-During this period broadcast output must not include "material which relates directly to the content of the Treaty of Lisbon and/or the constitutional amendments associated with the Treaty."
+During this period broadcast output could not include "material which relates directly to the content of the Treaty of Lisbon and/or the constitutional amendments associated with the Treaty."

-The new guidelines cover "commercial, community, institutional and temporary broadcasters," but do not mention the Internet.
+The new guidelines covered "commercial, community, institutional and temporary broadcasters," but did not mention the Internet.